History & Biographies

 More than a pretty face

-Some celebrate him as a sex symbol and the most interesting actor of our time.
+Some celebrate him as a sex symbol and the most exciting actor of our time.

 Envious people talk about his smooth face and his washboard stomach to explain his fame.

-But it is an undisputed fact that Ryan Gosling is one of the most successful actors today.
+However, it is undisputed that Ryan Gosling is one of the most successful actors today.

 SAMURAI CASTLES 52’